Spatial data fusion adjusting for preferential sampling using INLA and SPDE: Discussion

-The model presented has been used to combine spatially misaligned data adjusting for preferential sampling.
-This model can also be used to analyze spatio-temporal data that could be available at different spatial and temporal resolutions.
-In these situations, we could assume that underlying all observations there is a spatio-temporal Gaussian random field.
-Then, data aggregated in time, space or space-time could be considered as averages of the Gaussian process at the available resolution.
-To account for preferential sampling, the latent Gaussian random field will also be shared by the log intensity of the point process that generates the sampling locations.
-The scaling parameter that modulates the preferential degree can be considered fixed or varying in space and/or time.
+The presented model was used to combine spatially misaligned data adjusting for preferential sampling.
+However, it could also be employed to analyze spatio-temporal data available at different spatial and temporal resolutions.
+In this setting, we could assume that underlying all observations there is a spatio-temporal Gaussian random field.
+Then, data aggregated in time, space or space-time could be considered as an average of the Gaussian process at the available resolution.
+Additionally, the scaling parameter that modulates the preferential degree can be considered fixed or varying in space, time, and space-time \citep{amaral2023model}.

+A special case for spatio-temporal observations would be ``non-temporal preferential sampling'' (e.g., the sampling locations do not change over time).
+Then, the sampling process $\mathcal{S}$ is temporally independent of the corresponding latent field.
+In this scenario, we simply treat the temporal point patterns as replicas---i.e., these are realizations from the same point process.
+This preferential sampling model can be represented as follows

+where $\gamma$ is the common degree of preferential sampling among the replicas and $\epsilon(t)$ is the temporal residual.

+\ruiman{Unlike geostatistical data, when working with areal data, it is typical to have data for every spatial unit.
+Nonetheless, exceptions may be found.
+For example, when evaluating the impact of air pollution on population health, it is standard practice to compile health outcomes into aggregated figures for specific areas, such as health districts \citep{wakefield2006health, elliott2007long, watson2021perceptron}, leading to potential issues of preferential sampling in areal data.
+Our model could be extended to the scenario in which preferential sampling exists in both geostatiscal data and areal data.
+In that case, the sampling model for point-level data remains the same, i.e., Model \eqref{ippp}, and a Bernoulli model is used to describe the sampling scheme for the areal data.
+More specifically, let $R_i$ denote the indicator random variable that the areal unit $i$ in Region $\mathcal{D}$ is selected.
+Also, let $\Phi(B_i) = \frac{1}{B_i} \int_{B_i} \phi(\vect s) d\vect s$ and $\mu(B_i) = \frac{1}{B_i} \int_{B_i} \mu(\vect s) d\vect s$.
+Then, the areal data with preferential sampling can be described as follows}